JoanCharmant/quill-blender/docs/quill-export.md

 ## Export Animation

-The add-on importer generates a mesh for each drawing and then run through the Blender frame range to calculates which drawing should be visible on any particular frame.
+The add-on importer generates a mesh for each drawing and then run through the Blender frame range to calculate which drawing should be visible on any particular frame.

 | Feature | Quill FBX | Quill ABC | Add-on importer
 | ------------- |:---:|:---:|:---:|